 The USF PA Program prepares its graduates to deliver high-quality, evidence-based, patient-centered health care.
 We accomplish this through a robust, systems-based curriculum, delivered over 24 continuous months.
 The program is characterized by innovative educational strategies, interprofessional education, and research activity.

 During the clinical phase, students will engage in approximately 2300 hours of supervised clinical practice experiences.
-Students will participate in the following five week, core clinical clerkships: Internal Medicine, Family Medicine, Pediatrics, Surgery, Emergency Medicine, Women’s Health, Behavioral and Mental Health.
+Students will participate in the following five-week, core clinical clerkships in Internal Medicine, Family Medicine, Pediatrics, Surgery, Emergency Medicine, Women’s Health, Behavioral and Mental Health.
 Students will also be able to select two 5-week elective clerkships.
 During the clinical year, students will follow the schedule of their clerkship preceptor.
 This schedule may require a 40-60 hour work week that may include evenings and weekends.

 Capstone Research Project